Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Conclusion

-{ }Firstly, we would like to summarise our results here.
-In the single species model, we prove the Thermodynamic Uncertainty Relation (TUR) that the crucial product $Q\rightarrow 2$ (minimum) as the affinity $\mathcal{A} \rightarrow 0$.
-Moreover, we also find that the crucial product $Q\rightarrow 2$ as the affinity $\mathcal{A} \rightarrow large$.
-That is, the thermodynamic cost is minimised (precision is lessened) at far away from equilibrium where $\mathcal{A} \rightarrow large$, which is not desirable.
-Upon interlinking the two species, we find that the thermodynamic cost is minimised $(\rightarrow 2)$ when all the affinities in the cycles are zero except for only one.
-Thus, in the case of double species model also, we prove the TUR.
-However, when the two species are interlinked and all the affinities are non-zero, the thermodynamic cost is greatly enhanced.
-This shows that at far from equilibrium, the proteins somehow tries to optimise the precision of the performance of biological processes by interlinking.
-In other words, we find that except at some value of the constant parameter $k$ where $Q$ is minimised (precision is minimised), $Q$ is large at small and large $k$ which implies a range of tunable rate constants involved in the reaction channels.
-We can see that for such nonequilibrium reactions system, the energetics and cost are significantly controlled by the reaction rates involved in the underlying reactions network as also pointed out in \cite{copy}. \\ \\ { } The species involved in our biological interlinked model system are genes or proteins which are involved in many important biochemical pathways.
-The Rab GTPases are the major regulators in cellular membrane trafficking from vesicle formation, transport, tethering and fusion in eukaryotic cells \cite{chia}.
-With nearly seventy members of Rab family in human beings, Rab GTPases regulates many functions such as cell proliferation, cell migration, cell metabolism and hence, the impairment of pathways with Rab GTPases is connected with many diseases \cite{maria,li, muller}.
-In humans, impairments related to Rab GTPases and its associated regulatory proteins causes malignancies such as Griscelli syndrome, Charcot–Marie–Tooth disease, kidney disease, vascular disease, thyroid disease, choroideremia \cite{stein,guadagno}.
-Overexpression of several members of the Rab family is found in various cancer tissues including breast, liver, prostate, lung, oral \cite{stein,chia,subramani,chen,romano,yang,tzeng,oral}.
-Rab25 is related to tumor cell migration and invasion of epithelial cancers \cite{chia}.
+{ }Rab GTPase proteins of our interlinked model system are involved in many important biochemical pathways.
+They are the major regulators in cellular membrane trafficking, such as vesicle formation, transport, tethering and fusion in eukaryotic cells \cite{chia}.
+With nearly seventy members of the Rab family in human beings, Rab GTPases regulate many functions such as cell proliferation, cell migration, and cell metabolism.
+Hence, the impairment of pathways involved with Rab GTPases is connected with many diseases \cite{maria,li, muller}.
+In humans, impairments related to Rab GTPases and their associated regulatory proteins cause malignancies such as Griscelli syndrome, Charcot–Marie–Tooth disease, kidney disease, vascular disease, thyroid disease and choroideremia \cite{stein,guadagno}.
+Overexpression of several members of the Rab family is found in various cancer tissues, including breast, liver, prostate, lung and oral \cite{subramani,chia,stein,chen,romano,yang,tzeng,oral}.
+Rab25 is related to tumour cell migration and invasion of epithelial cancers \cite{chia}.
 Rab13 is a potential driver of cancer progression \cite{maria}.
-Other subfamilies of Ras superfamily such as Ras and Rho are also strongly implicated in cancer progression.
-There has been recent target studies on Rabs to understand how the dysregulation of their associated functions lead to disorders including cancer and to find potential therapeutic strategies \cite{guadagno, xin}.
-Our Thermodynamic Uncertainty Result sheds light that Rab GTPases probably try to optimise the thermodynamic cost and precision in all the cellular non-equilibrium processes by forming interlinks in the cascade and hence, this interplay between cost and precision by manipulating a range of tunable rate constants may regulate cellular activities and may try to prevent such dysfunctionings leading to disorders.\\ \\ { }In cancer, biological cellular networks such as metabolic network or signaling network are disregulated.
-However, due to huge network size and highly non-linear nature, it is difficult to study such complex biological networks with mathematical models and with experiments.
-However, all such complex biological networks can be reduced in terms of its basic building blocks called \textit{network motifs}.
-By studying the motifs in terms of dynamics and functionality, we can enhance our understanding of cancer biology.
-To understand the underlying connectivity of small GTPases signalling, a small GTPases protein interaction network was constructed using a systems-level approach based on experimentally validated interactions \cite{delprato}.
-In our mathematical modelling, the interlinked Rab cascade comprises of triangular motifs.
-And it is known that a number of Rab proteins are involved in various cancer.
-This implies that triangular motifs is correlated with signalling network of cancer.
-Indeed, triangular network motifs are abundantly found in many cancer studies using network biology approach \cite{andre, schramm, cloutier, jeon, ali,rocky,malik}.
-Our study thus highlights a close relation between thermodynamic cost-precision (thermodynamic uncertainty relation), triangular motifs and cancer. \\ \\
+There have been recent target studies on Rabs to understand how the dysregulation of their associated functions leads to disorders including cancer and to find potential therapeutic strategies \cite{guadagno, xin}.
+Our results from the perspectives of the Thermodynamic Uncertainty Relation enhance our understanding that Rab GTPases optimise the thermodynamic cost and precision of their biomolecular processes by forming interlinks at far from equilibrium.
+The interplay between the cost and precision by manipulating a tunable range of rate constants can regulate the biomolecular processes to prevent dysfunctioning leading to disorders.\\